Sample Resignation Letter for Job Promotion (With Guide)

 Provide a formal header

-This lends an official air to the resignation letter and must be brief and direct, addressing your superiors.
+This lends an official air to the letter of resignation and must be brief and direct, addressing your superiors.
 This informs the reader of your intent even before they scan through your document and helps to summarize your letter in a few words.
-This is especially important, so you must choose the wordings of the formal header with much thought.
-In the above sample, the formal header includes the writer’s name, address, and contact, as well as the date, recipient’s details, and the subject of the resignation letter for the job promotion.
+This is especially important, so you must choose the wording of the formal header with much thought.
+In the above sample, the formal header includes the writer’s name, address, and contact, as well as the date, recipient’s details, and the subject.

 Introduce yourself by mentioning your job title